jimcadden/jmcadden.github.io/cs451/readings.md

 > the additionals requirements of partitioning and distributing the work,
 > coordinating task amoung workers, load balancing,  and dealing with
 > unforseen failures.
 These requirements add substantial complexity, and
 > requires experties outside that of the average develolper.
-One a word, this
+This
 > is a problem of _programmability_.
 >
 > ### II.
 Approach